 I created this web page to try and help others out there who suffer from RLS.
-In my search for some kind of help I found little serious discussion or useful information on the internet concerning using a TENS unit to relieve the symptoms of Restless Legs Syndrome or RLS.
+In my search for some kind of help I found little serious discussion or useful information on the internet concerning using a TENS unit to relieve the symptoms of Restless Legs Syndrome or for RLS treatment.
 Surprisingly there does not appear there have ever been any credible medical studies of the potential benefits either.
 I've had RLS since I was a child.
 More so now as I'm middle age.
 I have the typical symptoms... sitting down after a day of work and the legs start to jerk and twitch away to the point I sometimes have to go to bed early just to get some relief.
 Usually this is enough to get them to subside but sometimes, on really bad days, the RLS seems to follow me to bed.
 I've been building electronic projects since I was a teenager and I had made a simple electrical nerve stimulator a few years ago from a circuit I found on the internet.
 I used it for a bad knee and even for some very bad back strains.
 Always with excellent results.
 Basically, the device overrides the nerve impulses to the brain that are causing the pain (or twitches in the case of RLS) and, for a time, fool the brain that they no longer exist.
 Even when you turn the device off the benefits of the stimulation treatment continues for several days more.
 The pain/symptoms stop.
 It's that simple.

 I found you can locate all the parts for the TENS unit from any good electronics supply house.
 Mouser Electonics is one source that I often use.
 Purchased together they did not cost me more than $10 plus a little time to construct.
 The power transformer is connected backwards to form a step-up circuit.
 As to the electrode pads, they are not FDA regulated and I'm able to buy all I need without a prescription from any number of online sources.
-They run me around $10 for a pack of four.
+They run me around $10 for a pack of sixteen.
 I prefer the square ones but the rounds ones will work just fine.
 I adjust the amplitude (pulse strength) to the point below where the stimulation is slightly painfull but not so low as it cannot be felt.
 The nerve stimulator draws little power from the 9v. battery and will last for several weeks.
 When I feel the pulse is weakening when first connected it is time to change out the battery.

-restless legs leg syndrome RLS non-medical solution to RLS that does not involve the use of drugs using a tens unit for RLS transcutaneous electrical nerve stimulation to cure RLS Wittmaack-Ekbom's syndrome simple electronic device helps people with RLS by creating mild electrical pulses that fool the brain and stop the pain without using medications electrical neurostimulation for the treatment of RLS restless leg legs syndrome or the jimmylegs can be treated with TENS transcutaneous electrical nerve stimulation for people suffering with RLS restless legs syndrome has anyone tried using used can is it possible a tens device unit to can help with their my to treat RLS restless leg legs syndrome issues how does a tens device like a tens electrical nerve stimulator stimmulation help my people with rls restless legs syndrome symptoms try applying electrical stimulation to the feet and legs to relieve reduce the twitching jerking tingling feeling in the your legs at night in the evening
+restless legs leg syndrome RLS treatment non-medical solution to RLS that does not involve the use of drugs using a tens unit for RLS transcutaneous electrical nerve stimulation to cure RLS Wittmaack-Ekbom's syndrome simple electronic device helps people with RLS by creating mild electrical pulses that fool the brain and stop the pain without using medications electrical neurostimulation for RLS treatment restless leg legs syndrome or the jimmylegs can be treated with TENS transcutaneous electrical nerve stimulation for people suffering with RLS restless legs syndrome has anyone tried using used can is it possible a tens device unit to can help with their my to treat RLS restless leg legs syndrome issues how does a tens device like a tens electrical nerve stimulator stimmulation help my people with rls restless legs syndrome symptoms try applying electrical stimulation to the feet and legs to relieve reduce the twitching jerking tingling feeling in the your legs at night in the evening